Services we provide

 We can usually do an inspection within 24 hours, weather permitting, and sometimes even the same day.

-We must have a completed and signed contract before we can step foot on the property, so as soon as we receive this we are able to carry out the inspection.
+We legally must have a completed and signed contract before we can step foot on the property, so as soon as we receive this we are able to carry out the inspection.
 Payment, or evidence of payment, needs to have been received prior to the inspection.